Yeezy and Adidas staff accuse Kanye West of “mind games” and bullying staff

 Elsewhere in the open letter, it is alleged that Kanye wanted to “use his power to violate you in a quiet way and threaten your role and existence within the team,” claiming a “disturbingly” sexualised atmosphere at the Yeezy office and writing: “The most troubling behaviour that should have been flagged by the executive team very early in the partnership is his manipulative and fear-based approach to leading the team, all while trying to assert dominance over Adidas employees in closed rooms.”

-“They have our full support and as we’re working through the details of the termination, we have been clear that we want to keep our employees’ talent and skills within the organisation.”
+“They have our full support and as we’re working through the details of the termination, we have been clear that we want to keep our employees’ talent and skills within the organisation.
+Having said this, we will not discuss private conversations, details or events that lead to our decision to terminate the Adidas Yeezy partnership and decline to comment on any related speculation.”

 Last month, Adidas ended its partnership with Kanye West and Yeezy over the rapper’s anti-Semitic comments.
 The German sportswear brand said in a statement: “Adidas does not tolerate anti-Semitism and any other sort of hate speech.